Servoy/svySearch/README.md

 ---
 'svySearch' is a module of the Servoy Business Application Platform.
 It provides APIs for text-based, user-interactive searching.

+Eager to get started?
+Check out this [**Video Introduction!**](https://youtu.be/ic1G8YgWaF8)

 Getting started
 -------------

 Get the latest version from the [releases](https://github.com/Servoy/svySearch/releases).
-Download and import the [svySearchExample.servoy](https://github.com/Servoy/svySearch/releases/download/v1.0.0/svySearchExample.servoy), projects as zip files or check out source directly from github.
+Download and import the [svySearchExample.servoy](https://github.com/Servoy/svySearch/releases/download/v1.0.1/svySearchExample.servoy), projects as zip files or check out source directly from github.

 Documentation
 -------------